syncfusion-content/xamarin-docs/Xamarin/SfPicker/datetimepicker.md

 }

-//Updatedays method is used to alter the Date collection as per selection change in Month column(if feb is Selected day collection has value from 1 to 28)
+//Update days method is used to alter the Date collection as per selection change in Month column(if Feb is Selected day collection has value from 1 to 28)

 public void UpdateDays(ObservableCollection<object> Date, SelectionChangedEventArgs e)